jessmeow21/Scraping-with-Mongo/README.md

  -->

- This web app lets users view latest news from the National Public Radio.
+ This web app lets users view latest news from the National Public Radio website.
- The features of this app is that the user can scrape articles from this souce, save articles, and open the article on a new tab.
+ The features of this app includes that the user can scrape articles from this source, save articles, and open the article on a new tab.
 It's also possible to leave a note on a article and clear the articles.

  ### Getting Started
 Prerequisites: Install Node and do a npm install